catalyzeio/stratum-docs/guides/python-postgres.md

 $ cd python-sample-app

 # Initialize the repo with your Datica code Service
-# If you have not signed in with the cli yet
 $ datica init
-# OR if you have
 $ datica -E "<your_env_name>" git-remote add app01

 # Push your code to Datica